-Arson is defined in part by Penal Code 28.02 as:
+Arson is defined in part by Penal Code 28.02 as a crime that involves:

-- 1. A crime that involves starting a fire or causing an explosion with intent to destroy or damage: - a.
+- 1. Starting a fire or causing an explosion with intent to destroy or damage: - a.
 Any vegetation, fence, or structure on open-space land; or - b.
-Any building, habitation, or vehicle: - 1) Knowing that it is within the limits of an incorporated city or town, - 2) Knowing that it is insured against damage or destruction, - 3) Knowing that it is subject to a mortgage or other security interest, - 4) Knowing that it is located on property belonging to another, - 5) Knowing that it has located within it property belonging to another, or - 6) When the person starting the fire is reckless about whether the burning or explosion will endanger the life of some individual or the safety of the property of another. - 2.
-A crime that involves recklessly starting a fire or causing an explosion while manufacturing or attempting to manufacture a controlled substance and the fire or explosion damages any building, habitation, or vehicle; or - 3.
-A crime that involves intentionally starting a fire or causing an explosion and in so doing: - a.
-Recklessly damages or destroys a building belonging to another, or - b.
-Recklessly causes another person to suffer bodily injury or death.
+Any building, habitation, or vehicle: - (1) Knowing that it is within the limits of an incorporated city or town, - (2) Knowing that it is insured against damage or destruction, - (3) Knowing that it is subject to a mortgage or other security interest, - (4) Knowing that it is located on property belonging to another, - (5) Knowing that it has located within it property belonging to another, or - (6) When the person starting the fire is reckless about whether the burning or explosion will endanger the life of some individual or the safety of the property of another. - 2.
+Recklessly starting a fire or causing an explosion while manufacturing or attempting to manufacture a controlled substance if the fire or explosion damages any building, habitation, or vehicle; or - 3.
+Intentionally starting a fire or causing an explosion and in so doing: - a.
+Recklessly damaging or destroying a building belonging to another, or - b.
+Recklessly causing another person to suffer bodily injury or death.

-Assault is defined in part by Penal Code §22.01(a)(1) as intentionally, knowingly, or recklessly causing bodily injury to another; §22.01(a)(2) as intentionally or knowingly threatening another with imminent bodily injury; and §22.01(a)(3) as intentionally or knowingly causing physical contact with another that can reasonably be regarded as offensive or provocative.
+Assault is defined in part by Penal Code 22.01 as intentionally, knowingly, or recklessly causing bodily injury to another; intentionally or knowingly threatening another with imminent bodily injury; or intentionally or knowingly causing physical contact with another that can reasonably be regarded as offensive or provocative.

-Breach of computer security includes knowingly accessing a computer, computer network, or computer system without the effective consent of the owner as defined in Penal Code 33.02, if the conduct involves accessing a computer, computer network, or computer system owned by or operated on behalf of a school district; and the student knowingly alters, damages, or deletes school district property or information; or commits a breach of any other computer, computer network, or computer system.
+Breach of computer security includes knowingly accessing a computer, computer network, or computer system without the effective consent of the owner as defined in Penal Code 33.02, if the conduct involves accessing a computer, computer network, or computer system owned by or operated on behalf of a school district and the student knowingly alters, damages, or deletes school district property or information or commits a breach of any other computer, computer network, or computer system.

-Bullying is defined in Section 37.0832 of the Education Code as a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that:
+Bullying is defined as a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that:

-- 1. Has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or of damage to the student's property; - 2.
-Is sufficiently severe, persistent, and pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student. - 3.
-Mastering and substantially disrupts the educational process or the orderly operation of a classroom or school; or - 4.
+- Has the effect or will have the effect of physically harming a student, damaging a student's property, or placing a student in reasonable fear of harm to the student's person or damage to the student's property; - 2.
+Is sufficiently severe, persistent, or pervasive enough that the action or threat creates an intimidating, threatening, or abusive educational environment for a student; - 3.
+Materially and substantially disrupts the educational process or the orderly operation of a classroom or school; or - 4.
 Infringes on the rights of the victim at school.

 Bullying includes cyberbullying.
-(See below) This state law on bullying prevention applies to:
+(See below.)
+This state law on bullying prevention applies to:

-- 1.Bullying that occurs on or is delivered to school property or to the site of a school-sponsored or school-related activity on or off school property; - 2.
-Bullying that occurs on a publicly or privately-owned school bus or vehicle being used for transportation of students to or from school or a school-sponsored or school-related activity; and - 3.
-Cyberbullying that occurs off school property or outside of a school-sponsored or school-related activity if the cyberbullying interferes with a student's educational opportunities or substantially disrupts the orderly operation of a classroom, school, or school-sponsored or school-related activity.
+- 1. Bullying that occurs on or is delivered to school property or to the site of a school-sponsored or school-related activity on or off school property; - Bullying that occurs on a publicly or privately owned school bus or vehicle being used for transportation of students to or from school or a school-sponsored or school-related activity; and - Cyberbullying that occurs off school property or outside of a school-sponsored or school-related activity if the cyberbullying interferes with a student's educational opportunities or substantially disrupts the orderly operation of a classroom, school, or school-sponsored or school-related activity.